borntofrappe/flutter-animation-tutorial/README.md

 `ColorTween` interpolates between a start and end value, changing the color of the icon between grey and red.

-For the size the idea is to interpolate between three values, effectively expanding the icon for brief amount of time.
+For the size the idea is to interpolate between three values, effectively expanding the icon for a brief amount of time.

 Create a variable to keep track of the animation.